keri/scraper/README.md

  ## Command Line Instructions

-1) Build the image on your local machine
+1) Build the image on your local machine.
+You will only need to do this once.

 	```
-	docker build -t scraper .
+	$ docker build -t scraper .
 	```

 	Note: